By then, the world had already come to know the little girl who was often seen perched on the hip of her mother, Paula

 But in the years since the legendary Australian performer ended his own life, the only daughter of the late INXS singer has largely managed to avoid the spotlight.

-Earlier this year, new documentary Mystify: Michael Hutchence will delve into the life and relationships of the late singer.
+Last year, the new documentary Mystify: Michael Hutchence delve into the life and relationships of the late singer.

 Richard Lowenstein, who created the documentary and directed a number of film clips for INXS, met with Hutchence’s reclusive daughter Tiger Lily at her London apartment to show the now 22-year-old the first cut of the documentary.

 Speaking to Mamamia’s podcast No Filter, the director described Tiger Lily’s initial thoughts on the film.